wloving77/dmtl4-MCS/src/predLogic.md

 But this predicate is true for rocks, isn't it!
 You can see how things can easily go awry when writing complex specifications in first-order logic.
-In the typed language of Lean, by contrast, we can do better.
+In the typed logic of Lean we can say it easier and better:

 - ∀ (p : Person), isMortal' p